CSPanda21/ProductPlant/README.md

 - npm cache clean --force

 To pull/push changes from main brach
-- git pull/push origin main
+- git add . , git commit -m "<message>" , git pull/push origin main

 To create a new branch and push your changes to remore
 - git checkout -b <new_branch_name>